hidomo/handy/README-en.md

 programmer can write operations for exit

-can use valgrind to check memory leak
+can use valgrind to handy_check memory leak

 ### high performance